mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 A benefit of configuring it is to make it fail fast.

-In failFast mode, it throws exception on the first violation.
+In failFast mode, it throws an exception on the first violation.

 ```java
 @Bean